synergy-design-system/synergy-design-system/packages/mcp/metadata/static/components/syn-switch/docs.md

 ## Readonly

-Add the read-only attribute to draw a read-only switch.
+Add the readonly attribute to draw a read-only switch.

 ```html
 <div